marieotsuka/interactionstudio-spring2023/src/syllabus.md

 Classroom management for schedule, projects, and presentations

 ### Slack
 Class communication for all Core 2 and direct messaging with instructor and peers.
-[Join Here]()
+[Join Here](https://join.slack.com/t/core2interact-mra3434/shared_invite/zt-1nhtp4r81-fSc1KE2fp8LShy7Fo0Bdyg).

 ### Git/GitHub
 We will be using GitHub to manage our code.
 Sign up if you don’t have an account already.